jpetrocik/SmartX10/README.md

 X10 install to modern IoT devices is cost prohibitive.
 This libary allows X10 device to respond to mqtt messages and blend seemlessly into a modern IoT network.
-A psudeo state of the device is stored so the state can be queried.
+A psudeo state of the device is stored so the device state can be queried.

 A key part of the config.json file maps mqtt topics to devices.
 This tell mqtt-x10-bridge which topics to subscribe to and when a message